Pylons/pyramid/docs/narr/models.rst

 -------------------------------------------------------

 A model instance is used as the :term:`context` argument provided to a view.
-See :ref:`traversal_chapter` for more information about how a model becomes the context.
+See :ref:`traversal_chapter` and :ref:`urldispatch_chapter` for more information about how a model instance becomes the context.

 The APIs provided by :ref:`traversal_module` are used against model instances.
 These functions can be used to find the "path" of a model,